meta-llama/llama-stack/docs/source/getting_started/index.md

     chunk_size_in_tokens=512,
 )

-# Create an agent
 agent_config = AgentConfig(
-    # Define the inference model to use
     model=os.environ["INFERENCE_MODEL"],
     # Define instructions for the agent ( aka system prompt)
     instructions="You are a helpful assistant",
-    # Enable session persistence
     enable_session_persistence=False,
     # Define tools available to the agent
     toolgroups = [